Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 * What about your product *isn't* easy and amazing?
 What kind of sucks (price, onboarding, scheduling, etc.)?
 * When is your product not a good fit?

+***stories***
+* Are there any interesting stories about your product?
+Obstacles overcome?
+False starts leading to brilliant realizations?
+A big break?

+***getting even more info***
+* Can you hop on an online forum for market immersion?
+* What info already exist&mdash;previous ads, brochures, direct mailers, etc.?

 ***customer experience (voice/tone principles)***
 * What is the experience you want them to have working with you?